If you’re experiencing nausea and vomiting during pregnancy, you’re not alone. An estimated 70 – 80% of women experience this during pregnancy.

 Can morning sickness be harmful to an unborn baby?

 While morning sickness is a sign of a healthy and productive pregnancy, it can also cause potential complications to expectant moms and their unborn babies.
 For this reason, you should be proactive about your nausea.
 Whenever you have concerns, consult your medical provider.

 Should I be concerned if my morning sickness stops abruptly?

-If concerned, don’t hesitate to reach out to your doctor.
-They can perform tests to rule out other health issues and, when necessary, prescribe medicines that will lessen the impact of your morning sickness.
+If concerned, don’t hesitate to reach out to your doctor or midwife.
+They can perform tests to rule out other health issues and, when necessary, prescribe medicines that can lessen the impact of your morning sickness.

 Can I take reflux medications for my nausea?

 Antacids are safe for pregnancy and may be used to reduce symptoms of gastroesophageal reflux disease (GERD).19Abell, T. L., & Riely, C. A. (1992).Hyperemesis gravidarum.
 Gastroenterology Clinics of North America, 21(4), 835-849.